 We are a member of the national Sustainable Food Places initiative, supporting over 40 cities to improve their food systems through cross-sector partnerships.

-The network continues to grow, and regular network meetings have been established.
+The Good Food Oxford network continues to grow, and regular network meetings have been established.
 The relationships with both councils and both universities continues to be strengthened.
 A sustainable restaurant category has been added to the annual Oxfordshire Restaurant Awards.
-Good food events were a core part of Low Carbon Oxford Week for the last three years, a food poverty report has been published, and the sixth annual Pumpkin Festival took place in 2019.
+Good food events were a core part of Low Carbon Oxford Week / Oxford Green Week since 2015, a food poverty report has been published, and the sixth annual Pumpkin Festival took place in 2019.

-2018 saw the development of Oxfordshire’s Catering & Procurement Working Group, initiatives to address food poverty, and the Sugar Smart Oxford Campaign.
+2018 saw the development of Oxfordshire’s Catering & Procurement Working Group, initiatives to address food poverty, and the Sugar Smart Oxfordshire Campaign.
 All of Oxford’s activities for better food were evidenced and rewarded in our receiving the Sustainable Food Cities Bronze Award for Oxford in September 2018.

 Good Food Oxford Ltd. is a company limited by guarantee registered in England, company number 11001098.
-Its directors are Bart Ashton, Charis Sharpe, Nicky Stanek, Damon Boughen and Olivier Emery.
-Its registered address is 16-17 Turl Street, Oxford, OX1 3DH.
+Its registered address is 1 Aristotle Lane, Oxford, OX2 6TP, UK.